-Rather, the focus of the Peer Review will be to discuss the experiences that other countries have with precarious work to understand what is happening with the rise of flexible contracts, self-employment and other non-standard forms of work.
-Many European countries seem to struggle with the rise of precarious work and “false” self-employment.
+Rather, the focus of the Peer Review will be to discuss the experiences of other European countries with precarious work in order to understand what is happening with the rise of flexible contracts, bogus self-employment and other non-standard forms of work.
+Many European countries seem to struggle with the rise of precarious work and bogus self-employment.

-The peer review will be hosted by the Dutch Ministry of Social Affairs and Employment and attended by government representatives and independent expert from nine other European countries, as well as representatives from international organisations.
+The Peer Review will be hosted by the Dutch Ministry of Social Affairs and Employment and attended by government representatives and independent expert from nine other European countries, as well as representatives from Eurofound and the European Commission.